01-the-differences-between-post-acute-and-long-term-care

 What Is Post-Acute Care?

 Post-acute care (PAC) encompasses the services people typically receive while recovering from an injury, illness or surgery.
 This care can occur on either a long- or short-term basis, but it’s not the same as the long-term care discussed here.
 Its primary purpose is to help people rehabilitate and restore their original functioning.
-Post-acute facilities can either be freestanding or part of a larger unit.
-Many of them are outpatient facilities, though some programs also accommodate homebound patients.
+Post-acute organizations can either be freestanding or part of a larger unit.
+Many of them are outpatient, though some programs also accommodate homebound patients.

-Four basic types of post-acute care facilities exist, and within those, post-acute levels of care vary.
-Some facilities accept more intensive cases that require a larger medical team and a more detailed treatment plan.
+Four basic types of post-acute care communities exist, and within those, post-acute levels of care vary.
+Some accept more intensive cases that require a larger medical team and a more detailed treatment plan.
 These four kinds include:

-• Skilled nursing facility (SNF): Anyone who has received at least three days of inpatient care during an acute hospital stay can receive SNF services.
-SNFs are also known as nursing homes, and their primary purpose is to provide continuous care for adults who can no longer live independently.
+• Skilled nursing facility (SNF): With limited exceptions, patients typically must receive at least three consecutive days of hospital care before Medicare will pay for SNF stays.
+These are traditional nursing homes providing continuous care for adults who can no longer live independently.

 • Inpatient rehabilitation facility (IRF): IRFs combine hospital-level care with intensive rehabilitation to treat patients and help them regain their usual functioning.